Children's programming on Telemundo: Qubo on NBC/Telemundo (2006–2012)

 The reasoning why the name "qubo" was chosen for the endeavor, or why its logo is a cube, has not been publicly explained by any of the partners, although general manager Rick Rodriguez stated in an interview with Multichannel News that the name was intended to be something that sounded fun, and be a brand that could easily be uniformally used in English and Spanish.

+A companion 24-hour digital multicast network, Qubo Channel, would launch on Ion Media Networks’ terrestrial stations on January 8, 2007.
+While primarily broadcast in English like the respective Qubo blocks on NBC and Ion, the standalone Qubo network included a Spanish audio track available via the SAP feed, and also featured the "CC3" closed captioning channel for Spanish text, functioning in the opposite manner of how Telemundo utilizes its own CC3 channel for English text during its weekday prime time lineup.

 MiTelemundo (NBC Kids) (2012–2017)

-On July 7, 2012, after the acquisition of NBC Universal by Comcast, the block was replaced by MiTelemundo; programmed by Sprout, it consisted of Spanish dubbed versions of programs seen on its sister broadcast network's Saturday morning block, NBC Kids, which debuted on the same date.
+On July 7, 2012, after the acquisition of NBCUniversal by Comcast, the block was replaced by MiTelemundo; programmed by Sprout, it consisted of Spanish dubbed versions of programs seen on its sister broadcast network's Saturday morning block, NBC Kids, which debuted on the same date.

-MiTelemundo debuted on July 7, 2012, one week after the Qubo block ended its run on both NBC and Telemundo on June 30 (which left Ion Television (and later Ion Plus) as the only network to retain a Qubo-branded children's block up until the closure of the Qubo Channel on February 28, 2021, as the E.W.
-Scripps Company is now the owner of Ion Media, which they acquired on January 7, 2021).
+MiTelemundo debuted on July 7, 2012, one week after the Qubo block ended its run on NBC on June 30, followed by Telemundo on July 1.
+This left Ion Television (and later Ion Plus) as the only network to retain a Qubo-branded children's block, until Qubo Channel ceased operations on February 28, 2021, as the E.W.
+Scripps Company is now the owner of Ion Media, which they acquired on January 7, 2021.